 Best Possible Care

-At the Case Western Reserve University School of Medicine, we will strive to teach our students how to give the best possible care to their patients.
+At Case Western Reserve University's School of Medicine, we will strive to teach our students how to give the best possible care to their patients.
 This involves providing them with as many experience-based learning opportunities as possible.